 - Curriculum Vitae

 Nguyen, H. P., J.M.
 Munch, and M.P.
 Gardner, (2013) “Does Repeated Ad Exposure Impair or Facilitate Recall of Ads with Similar Affective Valence?
-An Exploratory Study,” Journal of Marketing Theory and Practice, forthcoming.
+An Exploratory Study,” Journal of Marketing Theory and Practice, 22(1) 25-40.

-Gardner, M.P., “Interview,” in Legends in Marketing – Morris B. Holbrook, Volume 3: Emotions, edited by Meryl P. Gardner, Sage Publications, forthcoming.
+Gardner, M.P., “Interview,” in Legends in Marketing – Morris B. Holbrook, Volume 3: Emotions, edited by Meryl P. Gardner, Sage Publications, 2014.

-Gardner, M.P., “Introduction,” in Legends in Marketing – Morris B. Holbrook, Volume 3: Emotions, edited by Meryl P. Gardner, Sage Publications, forthcoming.
+Gardner, M.P., “Introduction,” in Legends in Marketing – Morris B. Holbrook, Volume 3: Emotions, edited by Meryl P. Gardner, Sage Publications, 2014.

 Gardner, M.P., “Consumer Moods,” Encyclopedia of Consumer Culture, forthcoming.

 Gardner, M.P., R.M.
 Golinkoff, K. Hirsh-Pasek, D. Heiney-Gonzalez, "Marketing Toys without Playing Around," Young Consumers: Insight and Ideas for Responsible Marketers, Vol. 13 Iss:4, 2012, pp. 381–391.